Kin Price Tops $0.0000 on Top Exchanges (KIN)

-Kin (KIN) traded 3.9% lower against the dollar during the 24 hour period ending at 0:00 AM E.T. on March 14th.
-One Kin token can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-During the last week, Kin has traded 5.2% lower against the dollar.
-Kin has a market capitalization of $57.01 million and $333,453.65 worth of Kin was traded on exchanges in the last 24 hours.
+Kin (KIN) traded 6.7% lower against the dollar during the 1 day period ending at 23:00 PM ET on March 21st.
+Kin has a market cap of $60.34 million and approximately $331,460.28 worth of Kin was traded on exchanges in the last 24 hours.
+One Kin token can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last week, Kin has traded 5.9% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.